LuxLang/lux/to_do.md

 0. Replace the usages of single-use variables with the expressions they are bound to, in order to eliminate unnecessary register allocations.
 0. Polytypic Binary format machinery.
 0. Go from having I32 variant tags to I8 tags.
+   0. Make the JVM compiler use `Byte`s instead of `Integer`s for storing variant/sum tags/lefts.
 0. Implement extensible pattern-matching in the compiler, guided by the experiment in `control/pattern`.
 0. Dissolve `math/random` into the rest of the standard library.
 0. Dissolve `injection/.../text` into the rest of the standard library.